Korean-Italian spot Passerotto debuts in Andersonville

 And Sarah S. said, "The main attraction -- Kalbi to share with a bunch of banchans (side dishes).
 It was glazed and done in such a way that is was tenderized to excellence, pairing really well with all the side dishes -- a few different types of kimchi and other fairly traditional Korean sides."

-Swing on by to take a peek for yourself: Passerotto is open from 5 a.m.-10 p.m. from Tuesday-Thursday and 5 a.m.-11 p.m. on Friday and Saturday.
+Swing on by to take a peek for yourself: Passerotto is open from 5 p.m.-10 p.m. from Tuesday-Thursday and 5 p.m.-11 p.m. on Friday and Saturday.
 (It's closed on Monday and Sunday.)

 Related Topics: